 Lifetime Medical Benefits.
-On May 19, 2006, our board of directors approved the extension of lifetime medical benefits to our director, Mrs. Heil, and our Chairman of the Board, Mr. Westfall, and his spouse, Patricia Westfall.
-Mrs. Heil's eligible dependents are included through the maximum age allowable under our benefits plan.
-In fiscal 2010, we paid premiums for these medical benefits in the amounts of \$4,629 for Ms. Heil and her eligible dependents and \$10,081 for Mr. Westfall and his spouse.
+On May 19, 2006, our board of directors approved the extension of lifetime medical benefits to our Chairman of the Board, Win Westfall, and his spouse, Patricia Westfall, and Linda L. Heil, our former director and widow of the Company's former chief executive officer.
+In fiscal 2012 and 2011, we paid premiums for these medical benefits in the amounts of \$5,409 for Mrs. Heil and \$11,043, for Mr. Westfall and his spouse.

 Tax Agreements.
-In connection with our initial public offering in November 2006, we entered into a Tax Agreement Relating to S Corporation Distributions with each of our stockholders, including our Chairman of the Board, Mr. Westfall, and our directors, Mrs. Heil and Mr. Lenocker.
+In connection with our initial public offering in November 2006, we entered into a Tax Agreement Relating to S Corporation Distributions with each of our stockholders, including our Chairman of the Board, Mr. Westfall, and two of our former directors, Mrs. Heil and W. Tracy Lenocker.
 Pursuant to these agreements, we agreed to indemnify, defend and hold harmless each stockholder on an after-tax basis against additional income taxes, plus interest and penalties resulting from adjustments made, as a result of a final determination made by a competent tax authority, to the taxable income we reported as an S Corporation.
 Such indemnification also includes any losses, costs or expenses, including reasonable attorneys' fees, arising out of a claim for such tax liability.

 Indemnification Agreement.
-In connection with our initial public offering in November 2006, we entered into an Indemnification Agreement with our director, Mrs. Heil, as trustee of The 1994 Dan W. Heil and Linda Lee Heil Revocable Trust, the selling stockholder in the initial public offering.
+In connection with our initial public offering in November 2006, we entered into an Indemnification Agreement with our former director, Mrs. Heil, as trustee of The 1994 Dan W. Heil and Linda Lee Heil Revocable Trust, the selling stockholder in the initial public offering.
 Pursuant to this agreement, we agreed to indemnify the selling stockholder against certain liabilities, including liabilities under the Securities Act of 1933, and to contribute to payments that the selling stockholder may be required to make for certain liabilities.